open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

 - Selection minor, selection minor indication
 - Language, language of the offering selection
 - `Study load (ECTS)`, study load of programs or courses in ects selection
+- `Study load (Hours)`, study load of programs or courses in hours selection
 - Mode of study, mode of study selection
 - `Mode of delivery`, mode of delivery selection